uzodinma-okafor/post-install-config/README.md

 - You should be in the Admin Panel after logging in.
 If not, click "Admin Panel" on top right corner of page.
 NOTE: "Agent Panel" will show in top right menu whenever you're in the "Admin Panel" and vice versa.
 This is how you move between both panels.
 - Click on "Agents" tab in upper menu, then click on Roles in the lower menu.
-- Click on "Add New Role" just above "Last Updated" section of the list of existing roles.
+- Click on "Add New Role" just above "Last Updated" column of the list of existing roles.
 NOTE: This feature is used to create as many Roles needed for the organization.
 The Roles are set up according to what access levels each group of members needs depending upon their departments and abilities to assign or close tickets etc.
 - Make a new role and label it "Supreme Admin" in Definition Tab.
 Then, go to Permissions Tab to give it all permissions in the subtabs, Tickets, Tasks, & Knowledgebase.
 - Click "Save Changes" to add the role to list of existing roles.
 </p>